TobiasPSP/doneland_sources/Tools/Software/EspHome/Manual Provisioning/README.md

 > Successfully Provision ESP32 S2 Mini (And Other Models Incompatible With ESPHome Web Tool)

-To provision a microcontroller, you *must* upload the *ESPHome firmware* at least once via *USB cable*.
-Only then can you use its advanced *wireless OTA capabilities* and skip all *USB and button-press hassles*.
+Provisioning requires that you at least *once* upload *ESPHome firmware* via *USB cable*.
+After this succeeds, you then use  *wireless OTA* to upload any future firmware updates.
+All *USB and button-press hassles* are a thing from the past.

-Unfortunately, some microcontroller *USB implementations* are incompatible with the [ESP Web Tool](https://web.esphome.io/) and the entire *ESPHome tool chain*, so you can't use them to upload firmware via *USB*.
+Which is why it is extremely *frustrating* when the [ESP Web Tool](https://web.esphome.io/) does not work with your microcontroller board, and you just can't get the *initial ESPHome firmware update* done via *USB*.

 <img src="images/g_fail2.png" width="50%" height="50%" />

+> [!TIP]
-The *ESP32 S2 Mini* is an example for a boards that cannot be *provisioned* by *ESPHome*.
-It is renown for its problematic *USB implementation*.
+*ESP32 S2 Mini* is a popular example for a board that cannot be *provisioned* by *ESPHome* (because of its strange *USB implementation*).
+With the steps below, you get it done anyway.
+Thanks to the new *ESPHome firmware* and its *wireless updates*, you *heal* its *USB woes* as in the future you no longer need *USB firmware upload mode*.

 <img src="images/s2_mini_top_overview_t.png" width="40%" height="40%" />